Questions on applying for admissions? We welcome all undergraduate, first year, and transfer students to contact us for assistance.

 Welcome

-Welcome to the Office of Tribal Relations website.
-The office was created by CSUSB President Tomás Morales to increase enrollment of Native Americans at CSUSB and to create opportunities for American Indians throughout the world of higher education.
-The office seeks to promote Native American perspectives across campus, promote safe spaces, and provide support for overcoming any challenges that our students might encounter.
-In collaboration with numerous departments, the Office of Tribal Relations, the Santos Manuel Student Union, and the Office of Outreach and Student Recruitment are here to assist you throughout your educational journey at CSUSB.
+Welcome to CSUSB's Tribal Relations webpage.
+CSUSB's President Tomás Morales is dedicated to increase enrollment of Native Americans at CSUSB and to create opportunities for American Indians in higher education.
+Tribal Relations seeks to promote Native American perspectives across campus, promote safe spaces, and provide support for overcoming any challenges our students may encounter to achieve academic success.
+In collaboration with numerous departments, Tribal Relations, the Santos Manuel Student Union, and the Office of Outreach and Student Recruitment are here to assist you throughout your educational journey at CSUSB.

 What is a Land Acknowledgment?